Contributory negligence is when an injured person is found partially responsible for their own injuries.

 If the parties to a claim where there is an allegation of contributory negligence cannot agree, a judge at court will review the evidence and decide what (if any) split in liability is appropriate.

-Given the potential impact that a successful argument of contributory negligence could have, it is important that you select a specialist personal injury lawyer to represent you.
+Given the potential impact that a successful argument of contributory negligence could have, it is important that you select a specialist personal injury solicitor to represent you.

 Contributory negligence examples

 Contributory negligence can be a complex issue, but a simple example of this is in road traffic accident claims where the claimant has failed to wear a seatbelt.